 Since our inception in 2012, we have devoted substantially all of our resources and efforts towards the research and development of our product candidates.
-Our lead product candidate, lirentelimab, a monoclonal antibody targeting Siglec-8, entered clinical trials in 2016.
 In addition to activities conducted internally at our facilities, we have utilized significant financial resources to engage contractors, consultants and other third parties to conduct various preclinical and clinical development activities on our behalf.

 To date, we have not had any products approved for sale and have not generated any revenue nor been profitable.
 Further, we do not expect to generate revenue from product sales until such time, if ever, that we are able to successfully complete the development and obtain marketing approval for one of our product candidates.
 We will continue to require additional capital to develop our product candidates and fund operations for the foreseeable future.
 We have incurred significant operating losses to date and expect to incur significant operating losses for the foreseeable future.
-Our net losses were \$320.0 million and \$269.9 million for the years ended December 31, 2022 and 2021, respectively.
-As of December 31, 2022, we had an accumulated deficit of \$932.8 million.
+Our net losses were \$185.7 million and \$320.0 million for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, we had an accumulated deficit of \$1,118.5 million.